ViscousTests/website/content/docs/mind/creativity.md

 finishing X in 30-60mins.
 This will often introduce an urgency that can help produce something.

+Another idea along these lines is to intentionally try to come up with the dumbest solution/idea and start implementing it.
+Since you are intentionally trying to do a bad job, all the thinking and anxiety that comes when trying to do stuff right is removed, which may facilitate doing something which can later be polished.

 ## Just Getting Started

 Once you get on the path of creation, the small choices you encounter will